pradeephubgit/appsignal-docs/source/ruby/instrumentation/method-instrumentation.html.md

 title: "Add method instrumentation"
 ---

+-> ℹ️  Notes:
--> This feature is available since Ruby gem version 1.3 and only works for classes.
+-> - This feature is available since Ruby gem version 1.3 and only works for classes.
+-> - Ruby 3.0 support for keyword arguments was added in Ruby gem `2.11.4`.

 Sometimes [instrumentation blocks](/ruby/instrumentation/instrumentation.html) are not accurate enough.
 Every application is different, and so is the code that runs it.
 Developers know what code and, more accurately, what methods to instrument.